StrangeBeeCorp/docs/docs/thehive/administration/custom-fields/create-a-custom-field.md

 This topic provides step-by-step instructions for creating a [custom field](../custom-fields/about-custom-fields.md) in TheHive.

 !!! warning "Administrator access required"
-    Only administrators have the ability to create custom fields in TheHive.
+    Only users assigned to the Admin organization with a profile that includes the `manageCustomField` permission can create custom fields in TheHive.

 ## Procedure